 Online resources are very convenient for planning and preparation because all the materials are localized in one place.
 Teachers and students don’t have to worry about keeping track of an abundance of papers.

 Nearpod – allows you to create awesome, interactive presentations for your lesson plans

 Goobric – google chrome extension that allows you to create and share rubrics with your students.
-This is very helpful as they work remotely and are seeking guidance for projects without being in a classroom setting, especially for middle level/secondary classrooms.
+This is very helpful as they work remotely and seek guidance for projects without being in a classroom setting, especially for middle-level/secondary classrooms.

 Planboard – lets you manage, create, and collaborate lesson plans with a calendar

 Twitter/Tweetdeck - reaching out to other teachers to share ideas/lessons & learn from their experiences